sshyran/node-red-contrib-wordpress/readme.md

 Set a setting/option in the `wp_options` table.
 Again, a limited set of [options](https://developer.wordpress.org/rest-api/reference/settings/#arguments) are available on this endpoint by default.

 ### Create Product

+Injests a product object and passes this to the WooCommerce API.
+This is a just for demo purposes at the moment.

 ## Usage